nik01010/dashboardThemeSwitcher/README.md

 ## 2. Create a Shiny Module
 - Copy the below Shiny Module code.
 - Create a new script called 'moduleChangeTheme.R' within your project and paste the code inside.
-- Source the module within your shinydashboard application using source("./YourDirectory/moduleChangeTheme.R")
+- Source the module within your application using source("./YourDirectory/moduleChangeTheme.R")
 ```R
 # Ui functions ------------------------------------------------------------
 uiChangeThemeDropdown <- function(dropDownLabel = "Change Theme", defaultTheme = "grey_light")